CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```INHALER``` Removes disease `asthma`.
 - ```IODINE``` Adds disease `iodine`.
 - ```MARLOSS``` "As you eat the berry, you have a near-religious experience, feeling at one with your surroundings..."
+- ```MYCUS``` if has trait `THRESH_MARLOSS`, neutral effect removes radiation, add 30 painkiller & heals all bodyparts by 4.  if good effect, adds 1000 morale, sleep for 5 hours, adds `THRESH_MYCUS`, also removes marloss addictions `addiction_marloss_r`,`addiction_marloss_b`, `addiction_marloss_y` .
+With mycus threshold, adds 5 painkiller and stimualant.
+With trait `M_DEPENDENT`, removes 87 kcal, add 10 thirst, adds 5 fatigue, and add morale to negate mutation pains. not having previously mentioned traits causes you to vomit, mutate, random 2 pain, daily health reduced by 8-50, and removes 87 kcal, adds 10 thirst, and adds 5 fatigue.
 - ```METH``` Adds disease `meth`.
 - ```NONE``` "You can't do anything of interest with your [x]."
 - ```PKILL``` Reduces pain.
 Adds disease `pkill[n]` where `[n]` is the level of flag `PKILL_[n]` used on this comestible.